Synagogue of Fordon (Bydgoszcz): Last Synagogue

-The interwar period iconography provides details of the building appearance: on a rectangular footprint, it displayed classicist features topped with a gable roof, thus creating a compact structure with a longitudinal layout along an east-west axis.
+The interwar period iconography provides details of the building appearance: on a rectangular footprint, it displayed classicist features topped with a gable roof, thus creating a compact structure with a longitudinal layout along an east–west axis.
 Above the foundation ran a high pedestal with a richly profiled cornice.
-Each quoins of the edifice were trimmed with wide half-pillars and a another prominent crowning cornice.
+Each quoins of the edifice were trimmed with wide half-pillars and another prominent crowning cornice.
 The main facade was facing westward.
 The lower level of the facade was given the form of a recessed portico, with three doorways beneath the entablature.
 The doorways were adorned with two Tuscan order half-columns.
 Higher up, the portals were mirrored with semicircular recessed windows.

 The rest of the frontage exhibited tall rectangular windows, set between pairs of pilasters.
-Twelve prominent and uniform window openings were regularly placed (five on the long walls and two on the side), recalling the Twelve Tribes of Israel, which number are also echoed in the the twelve gates of Jerusalem.
+Twelve prominent and uniform window openings were regularly placed (five on the long walls and two on the side), recalling the Twelve Tribes of Israel, which number are also echoed in the twelve gates of Jerusalem.

 Three entrances were opened on the facade: